Gig posters by Beth Ford, Glib Communications

 A project of Nevada County Arts Council, Yuba Lit is a community reading series celebrating great writing in the Sierra foothills, Yuba Lit launched September 2015 with a program featuring novelists Joshua Mohr and Christian Kiefer, and poet Molly Fisk.
 The second Yuba Lit drew more than 65 audience members to hear readings from novelists Janis Cooke Newman, Louis B. Jones, and Amy Rutten, and the third Yuba Lit drew an equally robust audience for poet Indigo Moor, novelist Josh Weil, and memoirist Cris Mulvey.

-Yuba Lit’s mission is to foster literary community in the Sierra foothills by drawing on the wealth of serious writers who live here and bringing in new perspectives and influences from Sacramento and the Bay Area.
+Yuba Lit’s mission was to foster literary community in the Sierra foothills by drawing on the wealth of serious writers who live here and bringing in new perspectives and influences from Sacramento and the Bay Area.
 ‘Literary community’ to us means both people who write and people who don’t write but appreciate writing as a form of art.

 Yuba Lit was founded by producer and host, Nevada City memoirist and fiction writer, Rachel Howard.